philiwon8868/terraform-aci-firepower-vm/README.md

 ```
 }

-**Note how to extract the defined security zones, networks from FMC to be referenced by the sample access rules below**
+**Referring to such FMC definitions as FTD device, security zones and networks to define access rules...**
 ```
 # FMC Section